 Propagating succulents is really easy!
 We wanted a way of propagating them ourselves in order to cut down on the cost.

 Propagating succulents is our latest project.
 The drought in California is continuing.
 It doesn’t seem to be another drought year as much as it is just the new normal.
 So, we are replacing some of the plants in the garden that require a lot of water.
-We are using succulents as ground cover in several areas and wanted a way of propagating them in order to cut down on the cost.
+We are using succulents as ground cover in several areas.
+They are not only drought tolerant but can also help as a fire break.
+But we wanted a way of propagating them in order to cut down on the cost.
 Fortunately, it was really easy.

 The easiest way to create more plants is to remove the little plants that start growing beside the larger ones, and replant them somewhere else.
 Make sure to include the roots that are growing from the small plant.